Polymorphism via dispatch¶

 of something that the object receives and then does something with.
 We can equivalently

-procedure like below, which puts the message
+write it as an invoke procedure like below, which puts the message

 at the centre of the stage.

-(define (invoke method obj . args)
+(define (invoke method-name obj . args)

-(apply (get obj method) (cons obj args)))
+(apply (get obj method-name) obj args))

 They both do the same thing.
 But now we can ask an interesting question we might not have asked with the earlier approach – can we now determine which method to call based on the types/classes of more than one object?
 This situation arises often in scientific computing where “what to do” is often only possible to know when the types of multiple entities are known – such as how to add a complex number to a real number or multiply a real number with a vector, and so on.

-(define (gettype obj) (getprop obj 'type))
+(define (typeof obj) (getprop obj 'type))

 (define (invoke2 method obj1 obj2)

-(apply (getprop method (map gettype (list obj1 obj2)))
+(apply (getprop method (map typeof (list obj1 obj2)))

 (list obj1 obj2)))

-above, we’re treating the method as the thing for which
+In invoke2 above, we’re treating the method as the thing for which

 we’re looking up properties against various nominal types (i.e. types by